Brett Hampton

 Brett Hampton (born 30 April 1991) is a New Zealand cricketer who plays for Northern Districts.
-He made his first-class debut on 23 October 2015 in the 2015–16 Plunket Shield.
+Educated at Tauranga Boys' College, he made his first-class debut on 23 October 2015 in the 2015–16 Plunket Shield.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 On 7 November 2018, in the fifth round fixture of the 2018–19 Ford Trophy between Northern Districts and Central Districts, he and Joe Carter set a new record in List A cricket for the most runs scored off one over, with 43.
 The over was bowled by Willem Ludick and included two no-balls, six sixes, a four and a single.

+On 10 March 2024, he scored his maiden century in first-class cricket, against Auckland in the 2023–24 Plunket Shield season.

+Hampton signed a short-term contract with Hampshire County Cricket Club in March 2025, to play in the opening two months of that year's English County Championship.